1. Home

 Is Employee Lateness Such a Big Deal?

 However, if an employee’s tasks are not necessarily time-sensitive, you may be able to give some leeway when it comes to clocking in late.
-With AMGtime’s proprietary time and attendance software, time and attendance tracking has never been easier.
-AMGtime employee time clock software helps employers keep adequate records of employee attendance, making it possible to track and monitor employee lateness.
+For these cases, you can use employee tracking tools which will also hold people accountable.
+AMGtime’s time and attendance software makes employee tracking easier, offering all of the features you will need.
+It helps employers keep adequate records of employee attendance, making it possible to track and monitor tardiness at work.

 Lateness at work is typically a delicate issue for both employees and management.
 It is crucial to approach the situation with grace and compassion.
 Reprimanding and repercussions are often associated with negative behavior and may be practiced; however, before taking that kind of action, business owners should have a clear outline for best practices, company policy, and a plan of action.
 Out of courtesy, these issues should be discussed in a one-on-one setting to promote privacy and avoid embarrassment.